mrm8488/magpie-ollama-datagen/readme.md

 # Synthetic Instruction Dataset Generation
 This repo will allow you to create *multilingual* synthetic instructions datasets using the [MAGPIE](https://arxiv.org/abs/2406.08464) method and `ollama`.

+**Important Note:** The instruction datasets created here are for educational purposes.
+However, it is the users' duty to ensure that their use adheres to the terms of the relevant licensing agreements with Meta AI's Llama 3.

+## Prerequisites
+- Git
+- Python 3.8 or higher
+- Poetry
+- ollama

 ## Installation
 1. Clone this repo
 ```bash